MaastrichtU-IDS/best-practices/FAIR_DATA_CHECKS.md

 - [ ] [**I1**.
 (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.](https://www.go-fair.org/fair-principles/i1-metadata-use-formal-accessible-shared-broadly-applicable-language-knowledge-representation/)

-> In which format is your data?
+> In which format is your data available?
 RDF, JSON, CSV, SPSS, XLXS?

 - [ ] [**I2**.
 (Meta)data use vocabularies that follow FAIR principles](https://www.go-fair.org/fair-principles/i2-metadata-use-vocabularies-follow-fair-principles/)